nitroxgas/SimpleLoan/README.md

 > **AAVE-inspired lending protocol with formal verification on Liquid Network**

-Fantasma is a decentralized lending protocol that brings AAVE's battle-tested architecture to Bitcoin's Liquid sidechain using formally verified smart contracts.
-Built with SimplicityHL and adapted for the UTXO model, Fantasma enables users to supply assets, borrow against collateral, and participate in a trustless lending market with mathematical guarantees of correctness.
+Billau is a decentralized lending protocol that brings AAVE's battle-tested architecture to Bitcoin's Liquid sidechain using formally verified smart contracts.
+Built with SimplicityHL and adapted for the UTXO model, Billau enables users to supply assets, borrow against collateral, and participate in a trustless lending market with mathematical guarantees of correctness.

 ---